I am a political scientist studying political parties, representation, elections and text-as-data methods.

-I am a political scientist studying political parties, representation, elections and text-as-data methods, having received my PhD in Political Science from Johns Hopkins University in August 2021.
+I received my PhD in Political Science from Johns Hopkins University in August 2021.

 My research focuses on comparative European party politics, group appeals, political representation, intra-party candidate selection, and text-as-data, motivated by questions of the representative relationship between political parties and voters as a core aspect of modern democracies.
 Focusing on how political parties as collective bodies of representation go about shaping their relationship with society, I use computational text analysis methods to examine patterns of group-based appeals in parties’ election materials over time and across countries.